|

 attempts) at drawing my

-relatives homes and furniture when my dad and mom would visit them.
-I particularly loved drawing my
+relatives homes and furniture when my dad and mom would visit my aunts

 uncle's huge living room aquarium!
 It